dudelude/Anax-Flat/content/test.md

                 route: block/byline
 ...

-About this site
+Test page
 ==============================================

-The primary focus of this site is to test:
+The primary focus of this page is to test:

 * To be used in teaching the [dbwebb course design](http://dbwebb.se/design).

-The source for this site is available on GitHub in [canax/anax-flat](git@github.com:canax/anax-flat.git).

-This site is produced by [Mikael Roos](https://mikaelroos.se) (mos@dbwebb.se).